-In some locations, it will be very challenging to achieve on-street running, for example through East Bristol, North Bristol, and some parts of South Bristol.
-In these cases, some underground sections may be required.
-The JTS highlighted potential for mass transit routes on the four major corridors, as shown in Figure 7.1.
+B&NES has already carried out a high-level study to understand the potential of re-introducing trams into Bath and how this might form part of the wider transport strategy for the city.
+By doing this, Bath In some locations, it will be very challenging to achieve on-street running, for example through would join other cities and world heritage sites that East Bristol, North Bristol, and some parts of South have reintroduced trams as part of the solution Bristol.
+In these cases, some underground sections to reduce congestion, ease traffic pollution and may be required.
+The JTS highlighted potential for re-energise the economy.
+Through further detailed mass transit routes on the four major corridors, as technical work, the major role trams could play in shown in Figure 7.1. helping to meet the future growth and transport needs of the city, and improved connectivity with Bristol, will be established.